StressOverflow/robot_with_ds4_controller/README.md

 ## Future improvements ✔️

-- [ ] Parameters.
+- [x] Parameters.
 The maximum speed of the robot in each of the maneuvers should be modifiable without the need to recompile the code.
-Other types of parameters of interest would also be added.
+Other types of parameters of interest would also be added if needed.
-- [ ] "Dead-man" button.
+- [x] "Dead-man" button.
 The controller should only work if one of the buttons is held down, as a safety feature.
-- [ ] Feedback.
+- [x] Feedback.
 The controller should notify the user when it is ready to operate the robot, either with lights or vibration, as well as the output of the terminal.
 - [ ] Kobuki dedicated branch.
 Although the package is designed for any robot, a specific branch for the Kobuki TurtleBot would allow it to use its resources, such as the speaker or the LEDs, to emit signals and feedback to the user.

 ## About